nxp-appcodehub/ap-ml-state-monitor/README.md

 Replace ```${revision}``` with any SDK revision you wish to achieve.
 This can be ```mcux_release_github``` if you want the latest state, or any commit SHA.

 ### Build and run the application
-To build and run the application please refer to the Lab Guide or check the steps in [Run a project using MCUXpresso IDE](https://github.com/NXPmicro/mcux-sdk/blob/main/docs/run_a_project_using_mcux.md)
+To build and run the application please refer to the Lab Guide or check the steps in [Run a project using MCUXpresso IDE](https://github.com/NXPmicro/mcux-sdk/blob/main/docs/run_a_project_using_mcux.md).
-(*Note!* Use the board manifest file from the `app_sw_packs/manifests` folder).

 ---